cloudyuga/git-gh-course/git_github/README.md

 # Git and GitHub Files

-This folder contain the lecture and assignment files.
+This folder contains the lecture and assignment files.